UPPMAX/UPPMAX-documentation/docs/cluster_guides/rackham4.md

 - This will cause some of our earlier installed software to break.
 - We hope that we has identidied most of them and that you will not notice any changes.

+## Modules

+- We have added many modules built by the tool Easybuild.
+- Presently they are found in a seperate tree.
+- [FIX]

+## SLURM

+- As of today you need to allocate compute nodes wth Rocky9 installed with the flag ``--res=rocky9``.
+- Running interactive sessions only work with the ``salloc`` command.
+- [FIX]